brophdawg11/vue-ssr-build/docs/Usage.md

 // Configuration options that can be passed to getServerConfig const configOpts = {
     type: 'client',       // required (client|server)
     rootDir: null,        // required - root directory of the repo,
                           // used for aliases
+    extractCss: false,    // Used to extract CSS files during production builds
+    enablePostCss: false, // Enable postcss-loader
+    postCssOpts: null,    // options for postcss-loader
     i18nBlocks: false,    // Boolean - include support for <i18n> blocks
                           // in components
     theme: null,          // Theme for vue-themed-style-loader
-    sassLoaderData: null,  // Data to pass to sass-loader };
+    sassLoaderData: null, // Data to pass to sass-loader
+    babelLoader: false,   // Include babel-loader for transpilation };

 module.exports = merge(getServerConfig(configOpts), {